Prisoners of Power: Plot summary

 He now focuses on trying to find and destroy the Control Center where the mind control broadcasts originate.
-Meanwhile, the Fathers decide to start a small victorious war on the country's northern neighbor, Honti.
+Meanwhile, the Fathers decide to wage a small victorious war against one of the country's northern neighbors, Honti.
 Kammerer surrenders to local gendarmes and is assigned to a penal battalion that is supposed to lead the invasion of the North.
-In this abortive action, most of his friends perish while Kammerer himself barely escapes annihilation in retaliatory nuclear blasts.
-Having served in the war, he earns himself a rehabilitation from the state and is installed in a secret research institution at the behest of a powerful Father known as the Wanderer, who remains out of reach.
+In this abortive action, many of his friends perish while Kammerer himself, despite his attempt to desert before battle, barely survives a nuclear blast.
+With the help of an agent working for a powerful Father known as the Wanderer, Kammerer returns to the capital, earns a rehabilitation from the state, and is offered a high-status job in a secret research institute.
+At the same time, he makes a political career in the underground and advocates for a more effective revolutionary strategy.

 A Father known as the Smarty realizes that Kammerer is not affected by the broadcasts in any way and plots to use him to stage a coup and take over the state.
 His plan is for Kammerer to capture the Control Center and use its transmissions to incapacitate his rivals and install him as the new ruler in the minds of the population.
 The center is protected by intense depression-inducing local broadcast field that makes it impossible for any native to penetrate it.
-The Smarty reveals the center's location to Kammerer, who plays along; however, after penetrating the center, he destroys it instead, thus disabling the whole system countrywide.
+The Smarty reveals the center's location to Kammerer, who plays along; however, after penetrating the center, Kammerer destroys it instead, thus disabling the whole system countrywide.

 It is revealed that the powerful Father, the Wanderer, is in fact a human progressor named Rudolf Sikorski, carefully working in secret to gradually improve the lot of the people of Saraksh.
 His plans now ruined, the Wanderer finally catches up with Maxim and lambasts him for his interference.
-He describes the unanticipated consequences of Kammerer's rash actions: up to 20% of the people may die or go insane due to the withdrawal from the effects of mind the control signal; Saraksh faces famine, anarchy, widespread radioactive pollution, and looming invasion by the Island Empire which they planned to stop using the depression field.
+He describes the unanticipated consequences of Kammerer's rash actions: up to 20% of the people may go insane due to the withdrawal from the effects of the mind control signal; Saraksh faces an economic crisis, famine, anarchy, widespread radioactive pollution, a shortage of doctors and medical supplies, and a looming invasion of the continent by the Island Empire which the Wanderer had been planning to stop by broadcasting a depression-inducing mind control signal.
 The Wanderer orders Kammerer to leave the planet but Maxim refuses and stays on, to help stabilize the situation.
-Despite the many upheavals that Saraksh has ahead of her, he is still glad he destroyed the Control Center because now the people can be in charge of their own destiny.
+Despite the many upheavals that Saraksh has ahead of it, he is still glad he destroyed the Control Center because now the people can be in charge of their own destiny.